 Port of Al Hudaydah, Red Sea port in Al Hudaydah, Yemen

-The facility was built in the 1960s with international support and initially offered limited capacity for regional trade.
-Over time it expanded and was upgraded to handle larger volumes of goods and different types of cargo.
+The port was built in the 1960s with international support and started with limited capacity for regional trade.
+It was later expanded to welcome larger ships and bigger volumes of goods.

 This port functions as a vital hub for humanitarian supplies and connects the city to major Red Sea trade routes.
 It shapes daily life for workers and residents whose livelihoods depend on its operations.